Adele Bloch-Bauer: Biography

 Adele Bauer was born in Vienna, Austria-Hungary, on August 9, 1881, to Moritz and Jeannette (née Honig) Bauer.
 Her father was a railway and bank director.

 She met her future husband, Ferdinand Bloch, at the wedding of her sister Therese to Ferdinand's brother Gustav Bloch in 1898.
 Adele and Ferdinand became engaged the next year, followed by marriage in Vienna's Stadttempel on December 19, 1899.
 Ferdinand was a wealthy businessman who owned a sugar refinery in Bruck an der Mur, Austria.

 In 1903, he commissioned the artist Gustav Klimt to paint a portrait of his wife, which was completed in 1907 and became the Portrait of Adele Bloch-Bauer I. Kimberly Bradley of the BBC has written that the portrait transformed Bloch-Bauer into an "icon".
 In 1912, Bloch-Bauer again sat for Klimt for a portrait, which became the Portrait of Adele Bloch-Bauer II.

 In sitting for Klimt twice, she is the only verified person to be painted by the artist twice in full length.
 Bloch-Bauer became a Viennese socialite, regularly hosting artists and authors in her salon.
 Among the many people she hosted were conductors Gustav Mahler and Richard Strauss.
 She also socialized with royalty, and high nobility including Prince Adolph Schwarzenberg.

 Maria Altmann, the niece of Bloch-Bauer, stated:

 [Bloch-Bauer was a] rather cold, intellectual woman who was very politically aware and became a socialist.
 She wasn't happy.
 It was an arranged marriage but she was childless, after two miscarriages and the death of a baby.
 I remember her as extremely elegant, tall, dark and thin.
 She always wore a slinky white dress and used a long, gold cigarette holder.

 In 1925, Bloch-Bauer died of meningitis.

 Paintings

 Portrait of Adele Bloch-Bauer I, painted in 1907.
 The movie Woman in Gold is named after this painting.

-Klimt's website says that Bloch-Bauer was his mistress.
-He painted her at least twice.
+Klimt painted Bloch-Bauer at least twice.
 The first portrait was a gift to Adele's parents.
 Some artists also think Adele Bloch-Bauer might be the woman in The Kiss and Judith I.

 Portrait of Adele Bloch-Bauer II, painted in 1912.